-The following were buried in Pietà Military Cemetery in 1888:
+The following were buried in Pietà Military Cemetery:

 The annual dinner of the Malta and Mediterranean Branch of the British Medical Journal was held on the Monday in Christmas week.
 Brigade Surgeon O'Dwyer, Army Medical Staff (AMS), took the chair.
 He proposed the toast of The British Medical Association and coupled it with the name of Surgeon Major Manche, to whose indefatigable exertions the success of the Branch had been largely due.

 Surgeon Major Manche, acknowledged the toast proposed by Staff-Surgeon Williams RN and paid a compliment to the energy displayed by the Naval Secretary Surgeon Moore RN.